The iSEED Summer Research Experience is an excellent opportunity for undergraduates who want to gain research and lab experience.

 *US citizens or permanent residents only; unfortunately we are unable to offer stipends to students who do not fit these criteria.

 We know it's important to take full advantage of the beautiful Buffalo summers.
-Events include a trip to Niagara Falls, the annual program picnic, a buffalo chicken wing social gathering, and more.
+Events include the annual program picnic, a buffalo chicken wing social gathering, and more.